openstack-archive/infra-manual/doc/source/developers.rst

 Each time a change merges, the "merge-check" pipeline verifies that all open changes on the same project are still mergeable.
-If any job is not mergeable, Jenkins will give a -1 review and add a comment notifying of merge failure.
+If any job is not mergeable, Zuul will give a -1 review and add a comment notifying of merge failure.

 After a change is merged, project-specific post jobs are run.